 We design and manufacture compact, sustainable electric vehicles for closed campus mobility, low speed urban and community transport, local on-demand and last mile delivery and government use.
 Our four-wheeled purpose-built electric vehicles are geared toward commercial customers, including universities, business and medical campuses, last mile delivery services and food service providers.
-We are currently updating our model year 2023 vehicle lineup in support of the aforementioned markets.
+We have commenced sales and delivery of our current model, the AYRO Vanish (the "Vanish"), in support of the aforementioned markets.